 - Loss of appetite

-In order to alleviate any potential severe withdrawal symptoms from occurring, it is essential that one seek professional medical guidance when considering detoxing off synthetic drugs.
+To avoid any potential severe withdrawal symptoms, seek professional medical guidance when considering detoxing off synthetic drugs.